marcomelloni/iot-microservice-architecture-production-line/README.md

 ![Microservice Architecture](images/microservices.png)

-The main component of the system are:
+Step-by-step guide:

-## Docker Network
+## Create a Docker Network

 Since we are going to deploy multiple containers, we need to create a dedicated network to allow communication between them.
 **In this way containers can communicate with each other using the container name as the hostname.**
-This approach will simplify the configuration and the deployment of the services instead of using the IP address of the host machine.

 Create a Docker network to allow the containers to communicate with each other: